 NRM South is carrying out a suite of projects to protect two endangered plant species (Morrisby’s gum, one of Australia’s most threatened eucalypts and Stuart’s heath) and one critically endangered vegetation community (Black gum/Brookers gum forest and woodland communities).

-Tasmanian black and Brooker’s gum forest and woodland (Eucalyptus ovata / E. brookeriana) has only recently been listed as a habitat under threat – and is classed as a critically endangered vegetation community.
+Tasmanian black gum (Eucalyptus ovata) / Brooker’s gum (E. brookeriana) forest and woodland has only recently been listed as a habitat under threat – and is classed as a critically endangered vegetation community.
 It is at risk from native vegetation clearance, invasive species, grazing pressure and other threats associated with land-use and poor land management practices.

-NRM South will be involved in a project that will ground-truth vegetation mapping for this community (to improve the accuracy of the publicly available distribution mapping), protect high conservation value remnants through conservation covenants and support landholders to improve their management of this community across southern Tasmania.
-Our project will also work with key stakeholders to develop a shared Conservation Action Plan for improving the condition and conservation status of this vegetation community across Tasmania.
+The project, which will be delivered in partnership with Tasmanian Land Conservancy and DPIPWE, will work to ground-truth vegetation mapping for this community (to improve the accuracy of the publicly available distribution mapping), protect high conservation value remnants through conservation covenants and support landholders to improve their management of this community across southern Tasmania.
+We will also work with key stakeholders to develop a shared Conservation Action Plan for improving the condition and conservation status of this vegetation community across Tasmania.